phaberman/Customer-Segmentation-Project/README.md

 # Customer-Segmentation-Project

-This project uses the Mall Customers data set containing information on customers gender, age, annual income, and spending score.

-The purpose is to demonstrate an understanding of customer segmentation using the kmeans clustering including how to determine what numbers of clusters by using a dendrogram.
+The purpose of this project is to demonstrate how kmeans clustering can be used for customer segmentation.
+The data for this project comes from the mall-customers dataset, which includes gender, age, income, and spending score data for 200 customers.

+In general, the goal of customer segmentation is to gain a better understanding of the customer base.
+Depending on the type of customer information available, the end product of customer segmentation varies.

+The end goal of this project is to segment our customers into meaningful groups based on their annual income and spending score.
+In my view, it is important to understand that customer segmentation is not the product, but rather is one step in a process of finding out how to better meet the needs of customers.